okarin49/burst_detection/README.md

 - Perform the text preprocessing and display the word cloud of the top words in the final dataset
 - Find and visualize the most common used words per day
 - Find burst for each unique word, plot the timeline of top 100 bursting topics and visualize the normalized proportions of bursting topics over time

+A lot of thank you to my partner Sonia Nana